What is it?

 There are 11 mummies within 150km around Mt.
 Yudono, out of the 17 mummies present in Japan.
 Why are there so many Sokushinbutsu around Mt.
 Yudono?

-Mt.
-Yudono was long directed by Shingon Buddhism temples.
-Shingon Buddhism is different from other Buddhist schools for that it teaches its disciples to reach a Buddha-like state during their present life (and not after death).
+Shingon Buddhism temples long directed mt.
+Yudono.
+Shingon Buddhism is different from other Buddhist schools in that it teaches its disciples to reach a Buddha-like state during their present life (and not after death).
 The poverty and the illnesses striking Asahi village during Edo Period made the monks even more dedicated to their tasks of becoming Buddhas, the only being that is able to deliver the Humans from their suffering.
 An extreme practice of Shingon Buddhism's teaching was born: the sokushinbutsu auto-mummification training.

 How to become a Sokushinbutsu